Canon SX530 vs Nikon D600

 It is notable that the SX530 offers wifi support, while the D600 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the SX530 and the D600 have been discontinued, but can regularly be found used on eBay.
+Both the SX530 and the D600 have been discontinued, but can regularly be found used on ebay.
 The D600 was replaced by the Nikon D610, while the SX530 was followed by the Canon SX540.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX530 Manual (free pdf) or the online Nikon D600 Manual.
+Further information on the features and operation of the SX530 and D600 can be found, respectively, in the Canon SX530 Manual (free pdf) or the online Nikon D600 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX530 and the Nikon D600?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon PowerShot SX530 HS: